pimcore/pimcore/doc/23_Installation_and_Upgrade/07_Updating_Pimcore/11_Preparing_for_V11.md

     You might also adapt the `config_location` from other extensions, like Datahub.

+### Migrate o_ prefix properties in the stored data
+As `o_` prefix will be removed from data objects system properties in v11.
+It is recommended to migrate the stored data to use new properties (without o_ prefix).
+Please adapt and use these [scripts](https://gist.github.com/dvesh3/50a1a99fd337d461e1652f2fd3b4d6cd) to migrate versions and recycle-bin data.

 ## Additional Things to Consider

 - [Web2Print] Please keep in mind that the deprecated processor `HeadlessChrome` needs to be replaced with the new processor `Chrome` in Pimcore 11.